Funded by Comic Relief, Adfam is working with adults affected by child to parent abuse perpetrated by a substance misusing child.

 CPA includes abuse perpetrated by adult children (i.e. those over the age of 18) and abuse directed towards anyone who is fulfilling a parental role (including foster carers, kinship carers, step-parents etc.).

 We believe that the best people to support people affected by CPA are "experts by experience" - those who have experience of the issue themselves.
-We are therefore training family members with experience of this issue to become peer support volunteers.
+We are therefore training family members with experience of this issue to to raise awareness and share their experiences in local services and support groups.

 Adfam's previous work on domestic abuse